19hours/sg-statutes/Acts/Securities and Futures Act.md

 335\.
 Any person who contravenes any provision of this Act shall be guilty of an offence and, where no penalty is expressly provided, shall be liable on conviction to a fine not exceeding $50,000.

-### Proceedings with consent of Attorney‑General and power to compound offences
+### Proceedings with consent of Public Prosecutor and power to compound offences

-336\.—(1) Proceedings for an offence against any provisions of Part XII may be taken only with the consent of the Attorney‑General.
+336\.—(1) Proceedings for an offence against any provisions of Part XII may be taken only with the consent of the Public Prosecutor.

+[Act 15 of 2010 wef 02/01/2011]

 (2) The Authority may, in its discretion, compound any offence under this Act which is prescribed as a compoundable offence by collecting from a person reasonably suspected of having committed the offence a sum of money not exceeding the maximum fine prescribed for that offence.

+[Act 15 of 2010 wef 02/01/2011]

 [SIA, s.
 117; FTA, s.
 66]